sedstan/SedStan/README.md

 - 👋 Hi, I’m @sedstan
-- 👀 I’m interested in all things tech and security
+- 👀 I’m interested in all things tech.
-- 🌱 I’m currently learning cybersecurity
+- 🌱 I’m currently learning about IT support and security.
-- 💞️ I’m looking to collaborate on anything on web related and security
+- 💞️ I’m looking to collaborate on anything on the web, IT and security
 - 📫 How to reach me **Threads**: @SedkySSaid, **LinkedIn**: https://linkedin.com/in/sstanleysaid/

 <!---